bemasc/ds-glue/draft-schwartz-ds-glue.md

 ## In-bailiwick referral without IPv4 {#example-nsec}

 Consider a delegation to a nameserver that is only reachable with IPv6:

 ~~~
 $ORIGIN com.
 example    3600 IN NS    ns1.example
 ns1.example 600 IN AAAA  2001:db8::1
 ~~~

-A zone in this configuration can use an NSEC DSGLUE record to indicate that there is no IPv4 record:
+A zone in this configuration can use an NSEC DSGLUE record to indicate that there is no IPv4 address:

 ~~~
 $ORIGIN com.
 example 600 IN DS $DSGLUE(., NS, ns1.example.com.)
             IN DS $DSGLUE(ns1., AAAA, 2001:db8::1)
             IN DS $DSGLUE(*., NSEC, *.example.com.
-A)
+A SVCB)
 ~~~

-This arrangement prevents an adversary from inserting their own A records into the delegation response (e.g. in order to observe the queries).
+This arrangement prevents an adversary from inserting their own A (or SVCB) records into the delegation response (e.g. in order to observe the queries).

 Note that although this NSEC record denies the existence of any A records in *.example.com, it is treated as a glue record that only applies during delegation, so such records can still be resolved if they exist.

 ## Delegation with authenticated encryption

-Assuming a SVCB-based signaling mechanism similar to {{I-D.schwartz-dns-svcb}}, an in-bailiwick referral with support for authenticated encryption is indicated as follows:
+Assuming a SVCB-based signaling mechanism similar to {{?I-D.draft-schwartz-svcb-dns}}, an in-bailiwick referral with support for authenticated encryption is indicated as follows:

 ~~~
 $ORIGIN com.
 example 600 IN DS $DSGLUE(., NS, ns1.example.com.)
             IN DS $DSGLUE(ns1., A, 192.0.2.1)
             IN DS $DSGLUE(ns1., AAAA, 2001:db8::1)
-            IN DS $DSGLUE(_dns.ns1., SVCB, 1 ns1.example.com. alpn=dot)
+            IN DS $DSGLUE(_dns.ns1., SVCB,
+                          1 ns1.example.com. alpn=dot)
 ~~~

 ### Disabling DANE

-Resolvers can check whether a nameserver supports DANE by resolving a TLSA record during the delegation process.
+Resolvers check whether a nameserver supports DANE by resolving a TLSA record during the delegation process.
 However, this adds unnecessary latency to the delegation if the nameserver does not implement DANE.
 As an optimization, such nameservers can add an NSEC record to indicate that there is no such TLSA record:

 ~~~
-$ORIGIN com.
-example 600 IN DS $DSGLUE(*._tcp., NSEC, *._tcp.ns1.example.com.
+IN DS $DSGLUE(*._tcp., NSEC, *._tcp.ns1.example.com.
 TLSA)
 ~~~

 # Security Considerations